bugale/bugroup-checks/README.md

 - `interval`: The interval in seconds to wait between checking again.
 Defaults to 10.

+- `jobIdentifier`: The identifier of the check, which is used to identify the job from the rerun action.
+Defaults to BUGROUP_CHECKS.
+  This is useful in case there's more than one bugroup-checks job for the same git ref.

 ### Output Parameters

 - `allChecks`: A JSON of checks returned by the last call to GitHubs listForRef